 Whether you’re on a budget or flush with cash, there are plenty of great places to stay in Nusa Dua.
 Here are my tips on the best spots to stay, from luxe to less.

-We spent two nights at Inaya Putri Bali and absolutely loved it!
+We spent two nights at Merusaka Nusa Dua and absolutely loved it!
 The resort does an amazing job of capturing all things luxury and relaxation without losing any of Bali’s much-loved soul.
 We stayed in a deluxe pool access room, which gave us access to an exclusive pool right off our deck, only accessible to a select few rooms (4 or 5).
 This meant we could wake up each day in our gorgeous, spacious room and step right out into a private pool.
-The service at Inaya Putri is fantastic, they have a number of on-site swimming pools to lounge in, some fantastic on-site restaurants serving delicious food and it’s right on the beachfront.
+The service at Merusaka Nusa Dua is fantastic, they have a number of on-site swimming pools to lounge in, some fantastic on-site restaurants serving delicious food and it’s right on the beachfront.
 I loved this place, it’s perfect for a super relaxing holiday away from all the hustle and bustle of Bali’s busy streets.
 Read my full review here.

-For anyone on a budget, look no further than Ellie’s.
+For anyone on a budget, look no further than Ellie’s Hotel.
 This humble, but lovely spot offers a cosy and welcoming base perfect for exploring Nusa Dua.
 The rooftop terrace offers amazing views over Nusa Dua and is a short drive from the beach, it’s also super easy to get around to places like Seminyak, Kuta, Uluwatu and beyond.
-Rooms here are simple and understated but equipped with everything you could need.
-They run from around $30-$45AU per night, including breakfast.
-You’ll also find a lovely courtyard, private swimming pool, and reading and relaxation spaces.
+Rooms here are simple and understated but equipped with everything you could need, including breakfast.
+You’ll also find a lovely courtyard, a private swimming pool, and reading and relaxation spaces.
 The service here is personal, welcoming and incredibly friendly, making it a great location for your next budget trip to Nusa Dua.

 Best things to see and do in Nusa Dua